 We all know we need to relax.
-But for many of us, it is easier said than done.
+But do you know how to relax?
+For many of us, it is easier said than done.

 In our qigong and tai chi courses we teach specific methods for relaxation.
-These methods were developed by Taoists in ancient China, who learned by watching babies - true masters of relaxation.
+These methods were developed by Taoists in ancient China, who learned by watching babies and tigers - true masters of relaxation.

 Practicing these techniques can deeply relax your nervous system, and over time, re-pattern it to function in a more relaxed way, so that you don't build up as much tension as you go through your day.

 What’s more, tai chi and qigong teach you active relaxation - how to relax as you do things.
 This is an important skill.
 It is the middle ground between working at a fever pitch and collapsing on the couch and tuning out.
 The art of calm effort.
 Full engagement without strain.

 Reason #6: Release Stress

 We all know the answer to this question.
 For some of us, it's in our shoulders or necks.
 For others, it's in our guts.

 But what is it about stress that allows our bodies to hold "it"?